brene/docs/content/reference/relay-api.md

 Maybe the syntax of a request is not correct, or you forgot to include a required query argument?
 Another possibility is that the supplied data could not be resolved on our servers.

-Here is an overview of possible errors that you will encounter:
+Here is an overview of possible errors that you might encounter:

 **Code 2000: GraphQLArgumentsException**